There are two kinds of people who make messes in the kitchen–those who cook and those who prepare meals because they

 Serve with salad and fresh baguette.
-Decant a Volnay red wine from Burgundy or serve Chablis if you prefer white.
+Decant a Volnay red wine from Burgundy or pour Chablis if you prefer white.
 Light candles.
 Sit around the table for a long, relaxing evening.

 - Purists will note this is not Italian style lasagne.
 Anna describes it more as a “pasta cake”.
 She believes cheese is what makes the whole thing delicious.
 Adam still does the cheesing at home.
 She usually thinks he overdoes it, but then says it always turns out great.

 - You can make it non-dairy by eliminating milk, white sauce and cheeses.
 It then becomes a tasty red-only-pasta-cake.

 - You could make it vegetarian by eliminating bacon and beef.
 I don’t actually know how that would taste.
 The bacon adds something subtle and sublime.

 - There is no added salt.
 Bacon and cheese are enough.

 There is flexibility in personal touches.
 I usually put red pepper flakes on the table because I never know other people’s preference for spiciness, but sometimes I sprinkle them inside the layers.